Shrove Tuesday (aka Pancake Day) is Tuesday 4th March 2014.

 Get your frying pans at the ready, crack those eggs and beat those whisks, it's that time of year again - it's Pancake Day and it's time to perfect your pancake recipe!

 We love it, the kids love it, heck just about everyone loves it!
-The one day a year when the whole world goes pancake crazy, flipping, tossing and folding - pancakes are getting bigger and better every year and we want to share some of our favourite and fun pancake facts!
+The one day a year when the whole world goes pancake crazy, flipping, tossing and folding - pancakes are getting bigger and better every year.

 - Pancakes were originally invented as a way of using up all the leftover fatty and rich foods before Lent begins on Ash Wednesday - whoever thought of that idea is a genius!